-Currently, SMARTRealty is at beta stage.
-The founders are planning to officially launch the fully functional platform in June 2019.
-Another plan to be introduced in 2020 is the SMARTMortgage platform, which will allow people to finance home purchases in cryptocurrency and convert it to other currencies, including fiat.
+Currently, SMARTRealty is at a beta stage.
+The founders are planning to launch the fully functional platform in June 2019 officially.
+Another plan to be introduced in 2020 is the SMARTMortgage platform, which will allow people to finance home purchases in cryptocurrency and convert them to other currencies, including fiat.

 Location: New York, US; Zug, Switzerland